josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌱_Prosocial_Roots/🍉_Palestine_As_Rhizome/🥁_Why_They_Are_Still_Marching/README.md

 When reporting or analysing persistent marches, ask:

-- What originating harm brought people into the streets?
+- What originating Palestinian condition brought people into the streets?
 - Which of those conditions remain active?
+- What is the immediate target of this particular march?
+- How is that target materially, legally, politically, or ethically connected to Palestine?
 - What has changed since the previous demonstration?
 - What has not changed?
 - Have legal or political developments produced material effect?